AnubyteCode/MicaHelper/README.md

 # MicaHelper
-A work-in-progress attempth to retrofit .net 4.x apps with Dark Mode, Mica, and Acryllic in a single .cs file.
+A work-in-progress attempt to retrofit .net 4.x apps with Dark Mode, Mica, and Acryllic in a single .cs file.